 The disadvantage with Gravity Forms is that their forms look quite average.
 While their features enable you to create powerful forms, they ultimately look quite average – and probably not ideal for anything where conversion rates matter.

-A screenshot of the Gravity Forms ‘demo form’:
+Here’s a screenshot of the Gravity Forms ‘demo form’:

-6. Qzzr (Best for creating quizzes)
+5. Qzzr (Best for creating quizzes)

 Qzzr is a form builder with a specific focus on build quizzes.